 He says it is better to have your home in the fear of God, to be conducting yourselves wisely, than in a sense to forget God and go after great treasure, because the more treasure you go after, the less you're going to be focusing on your family and on God.
 So, better is a little with the fear of the Lord than great treasure with trouble and strife.

-Now what about spiritual contentment?
+What about spiritual contentment?
 For us brethren, the beginning of spiritual contentment is obedience to God.
-Let's turn back to Deuteronomy 30, verses 15 through 20.
+Let's turn back to Deuteronomy 30:15-20.
 In all the chaos and confusion that we have today, we have to choose to obey God, no matter what the circumstances are.
 God gives us a choice, and we have to make the choice to obey Him.

 This could be rendered, "I have set before you contentment, and I have set before you discontentment."

-Now let's go to 1st Samuel 15, verses 20 through 23 just to nail this down.
+Now let's go to I Samuel 15:20-23 just to nail this down.
 This is where Saul came back and he didn't kill all the animals that God ordered him to do.

 The first step toward contentment in God's church is certainly obedience to God.

-Now we'll go to 3rd John verse 2.
+Now we'll go to III John 2.
 We'll start to see some priorities here.

-III John v2 - Beloved, I wish above all things that you may prosper and be in health, even as your soul prospers.
+III John 2 Beloved, I wish above all things that you may prosper and be in health, even as your soul prospers.